jg925/ocaml-tetris/INSTALL.md

 2. In terminal navigate to the directory with the project and run `make` to launch Tetris.

-3. When you want to close in the game, pause the game and exit the window normally.
+3. When you want to quit during the game, pause the game and exit the window normally.
+Otherwise, keep playing the game as normal and there will be clean quit options at the end.